corentinplumet/corentinplumet.github.io/index.md

 ## Chess Games: A Trend or an Anomaly?

 First up, chess games.
-You can almost see the spike in interest during the lockdowns on our colorful charts.
-Weekends are particularly interesting – they often align with peaks in online searches.
-Feel free to change the cursor to view the evolution of different variants of chess:
+You can almost see the spike in interest during the lockdowns on our charts.
+Weekends are particularly interesting because they often align with peaks in online searches.
+Let's take a look at the change in pageviews of chess.

 ![Branching](/assets/img/chess_graph.png)

-But here's the twist: chess might not be our best indicator for this study.
+But here's the problem: chess might not be our best indicator for this study.
 Why?
-Its popularity exploded in recent years, skewing our data.
+Its popularity exploded in recent years, skewing our data (thanks mostly to Magnus Carlsen and Gotham Chess).

 <p align="center">
   <img src="/assets/img/chesscom.png" />